kimihiroh/timeset/README.md

 # TimeSET: Formulation Comparison for Timeline Construction using LLMs

-This repository contains the data and code for the paper, ["Formulation Comparison for Timeline Construction using LLMs" (Hasegawa et al., arXiv 2024)](https://arxiv.org/submit/5426384/view).
+This repository contains the data and code for the paper, ["Formulation Comparison for Timeline Construction using LLMs" (Hasegawa et al., arXiv 2024)](https://arxiv.org/abs/2403.00990).

+## News
+* 2024/03/04: TimeSET now includes 118 annotated documents (dev: 18, test: 100), over twice the number reported in the paper (dev: 10, test: 40).

 ## TimeSET
+TimeSET is an evaluation dataset for timeline construction from text, consisting of diverse Wikinews articles.
+It features two unique characteristics:
+* saliency-based event selection
+* partial-ordering annotation
+Check [the paper](https://arxiv.org/abs/2403.00990) for more details.
+### Data
 * `brat` format: `data/brat`
 * `json` format: `data/preprocess/timeset`
-    * Data used in the paper: `data/preprocess/timeset-sample/` Check [data](https://github.com/kimihiroh/timeset/blob/main/data/) for more details.
+    * Original data used in the paper: `data/preprocess/timeset-sample/` Check [data](https://github.com/kimihiroh/timeset/blob/main/data/) for more details.

 ## Environment Setup